 Shifting Perception of Telehealth Services

 The opportunity to capitalize on telehealth isn’t only about the Baby Boomers themselves.
 There is a noticeable shift in perception about telehealth among doctors, too.
 One nationwide survey of doctors found that 57 percent were willing to conduct video visits with their patients.
 The healthcare industry currently finds itself in a unique position.
 The Baby Boomer generation is poised to provide a challenge to healthcare providers, while telehealth solutions arrive just in time to meet shifting demands.
-But in order to navigate the introduction of such technology into your organization, all you need is the right telehealth services partner.
+But in order to navigate the introduction of such technology into your organization, all you need is the right healthcare IT services partner.